-Plans to Accomplish Objectives: The lab has the analytical equipment and trained personnel to test wheat samples through the year, with a majority of samples analyzed from late July through April.
+Plans to Accomplish Objectives: The lab has the analytical equipment and trained personnel to test wheat samples through the year, with a majority of samples analyzed from late June through April.
 May to July is typically devoted to equipment maintenance and sample column preparations.

-Relevance: The project is basic, but necessary, to determine vomitoxin or DON concentrations in wheat varieties for USWBSI plant breeders evaluating mitigation of FHB or scab.
+Relevance: The project is basic, providing the analytical support of vomitoxin or DON concentrations in wheat varieties for USWBSI plant breeders evaluating mitigation of FHB or scab.